quadrate-language/quadrate/docs/docs/docs/learn/3-functions/calling.md

 }
 ```

-## Using Return Values
+## Using Outputs

-You can immediately use return values:
+You can immediately use outputs:

 ```qd
 fn square(x:i64 -- result:i64) { dup * }